Tennessee Republican Sen. Bob Corker Won't Seek Re-election In 2018

 Sen. Bob Corker of Tennessee, chairman of the influential Foreign Relations Committee, will not seek re-election in 2018.

-He's the first senator to announce retirement plans ahead of next year's election cycle.
+He is the first senator to announce retirement plans ahead of next year's election cycle.

+"I also believe the most important public service I have to offer our country could well occur over the next 15 months," Corker said in a statement, "and I want to be able to do that as thoughtfully and independently as I did the first 10 years and nine months of my Senate career."

+That could well be an allusion that Corker may speak out more in areas where he may disagree with President Trump.

-Corker, however, hinted in a statement that his political career may not be over.
+Corker also hinted that his political career may not be over.

 "I know that we will continue to have an impact for the remainder of our term," Corker said, "and I look forward to finding other ways to make a difference in the future."

-Corker, 65, and a former mayor, has been a reasoned yet conservative voice in the Senate, from making a mark on the auto bailout to playing a key role on the consideration of authorization of force in Syria during the Obama administration.
+Corker, 65, the former mayor of Chattanooga, Tenn., has been a steadfast conservative in his votes but moderate in his tone, from making a mark on the auto bailout to playing a key role in the consideration of authorization of force in Syria during the Obama administration.

 But Corker's relationship with the president has soured somewhat.
 In May, he referred to the administration as being in a "downward spiral" that Trump needed to get "under control."

-He also said he believed the president "has not yet been able to demonstrate the stability, nor some of the competence that he needs to demonstrate in order to be successful."
+He also said in August he believed the president "has not yet been able to demonstrate the stability, nor some of the competence that he needs to demonstrate in order to be successful."

-Former White House chief strategist Steve Bannon threatened to field a primary opponent to Corker.
+Former White House chief strategist Steve Bannon had threatened to field a primary opponent to Corker.

-Even before Corker's comments, polls showed that many conservative voters were unhappy with Corker.
+Even before Corker's comments, polls showed that many conservative voters were unhappy with him.
 And since then, their attacks on the senator have intensified.

 His departure opens the door for other GOP candidates.